 I extended this research line also to shifts within the nominal category, viz. mass uses of intrinsically count words and vice versa (une tomate > de la tomate), partly in collaboration with Timotheus Vermote.
 This work on mass/count shifts drove my attention to lexical plurals, i.e. words that are intrinsically plural, though not countable (*trois épinards ‘3 spinach’).
 I found remarkable parallelisms with the different flavours of singular mass construal, including typical category shifts towards [+ count] yielding coercion.

 Although at first sight these contextual shifting phenomena may look like the results of language creativity, still, they are not at all rule-less.
 They still fall within the potential of the language system.
 Hence, the description of the syntactic, semantic and lexical properties (constraints) of these particular grammatical constructions is a major point of interest in my current work.
 However, not all constructions are equally capable of such contextual extensions.
 This observation points to the question of productivity, a central issue in contemporary linguistics, for it deals with the very potential of linguistic structure, i.e. the power and the scope of grammatical rules.
 The analysis of what it means to be more or less productive (and especially how to measure it) for a construction is currently one the central questions in my work in progress (in collaboration with several GLIMS colleagues and psycholinguists) and in Construction Grammar.
-In order to come to grips with this notion, I try to fill the gap between corpus linguistics, both synchronic and diachronic, grammaticality judgments and online (psycholinguistic) measurements.
+In order to come to grips with this notion, I try to fill the gap between corpus linguistics (including distributional semantics), both synchronic and diachronic, grammaticality judgments and online (psycholinguistic) measurements.
 Productivity is also the central topic of a vaste interdisciplinary research programme called "Language Productivity @ work" (prom.
 P. Lauwers, J. Barddal, T. Colleman, L.De Cuypere, R. Enghels, A. Foucart, A.S.
-Ghyselen, R. Hartsuiker, M. Taverniers) which will kick off in October 2019.
+Ghyselen, R. Hartsuiker, M. Taverniers) which kicked off in October 2019.
 See: https://www.languageproductivity.ugent.be/

 II.
 Nominal (non verbal) predication (Fr. constructions attributives)